Misc

 East Okoboji Lake

-Lake level is at crest.
+Lake level is just below crest.
 Black Crappie - Good: Bluegill - Good: Many bluegill seen, easily catchable around functional docks.
 Largemouth Bass - Fair: Bass are a little ways off shore; you can still find some around docks and other structure.
 Yellow Perch - Good: Many perch seen; sorting most likely needed.

 Ingham Lake